flipperdevices/flipperzero-firmware/ReadMe.md

 - Desktop: Hold Right goes to About with Battery Info [(Thanks to Willy-JL)](https://github.com/Willy-JL)
 - Updated: [Protocol Visualizer (By antirez)](https://github.com/antirez/protoview)
 - Updated: [Scope (By anfractuosity)](https://github.com/anfractuosity/flipperscope)
+- Assets: Includes a NFC link to TalkingSasquach on YouTube

 <a name="release">